 In the first week, all participants will receive an initial assessment to gather demographic information (age, sex, years of education, racial background, and hand preference) and conduct a formal evaluation of participants.
-Evaluation includes the Montreal Cognitive Assessment (MoCA; [26]) and the Mini-Mental State Exam (MMSE; [27]) to assess the level of cognitive function, as well as a practice version of the study task (N-Back) where they must state via a button press on a computer if the presented image is the same or different from the previous image.
-This is to ensure the participants can complete it in the upcoming study rounds.
+Evaluation includes the Montreal Cognitive Assessment (MoCA; [26]) and the Mini-Mental State Exam (MMSE; [27]) to assess the level of cognitive function.
+The Naming Task of the Cambridge Semantic Battery will be given to verify the presence of anomia (an inclusion criterion of the study).
 From these tasks, participants' impairment scores will be calculated.
 Cognitive severity will be measured as the combined total from the MoCA and MMSE (x/30 + x/30).
-In contrast, baseline severity will be measured as the average response time on the practice version of the N-Back.
+In contrast, baseline severity will be measured as the score obtained on this naming task.
 Assuming inclusion criteria are met, participants in the first week will also complete a structural MRI [view MRI protocol - page 11].
-We will use SPM 12 to quantify head and tissue layers, including CSF, which will be quantified relative to the participant's skull size.
-For skull thickness and grey matter, we will quantity regions around the left DLPFC.
+We will use SPM 12 to calculate a person's skull thickness and grey matter volumes around the IPL, as well as the CSF level, which will be quantified relative to the overall skull size of the participant.